svioletg/viMusBot/README.md

 ---

+### Following a large rewrite, *viMusBot* is now *Lydian*, and development has moved to the [lydian-discord-bot](https://github.com/svioletg/lydian-discord-bot) repository.
+This repository will be kept for archival / historical purposes.

+---

 viMusBot is a Discord music bot with support for Spotify links, written in Python.

 Start by downloading the `Source code (zip)` file under **Assets** from the bottom of the [latest stable release](https://github.com/svioletg/viMusBot/releases/latest) page.
 Extract the contents into a folder anywhere, then follow the instructions below.